 The arena itself has a dedicated drop-off point and accessible seating areas for people with mobility problems, see their “Access for All” page.
 Liverpool’s big wheel (The Liverpool Eye) also accepts wheelchair users, but there was no way Bridget was going on it.

 You need to remember that this is an old waterfront and because of this it’s not the most comfortable ride if you’re using a wheelchair.
 There are paving slabs, but the gaps in between them are uneven in parts so it does get a bit rickety.
 That said if you can endure a bit of bone-shaking it’s a nice walk.

-We were on the waterfront on a hazy day and the washed out sky doesn’t do the area justice.
-There’s plenty of statue’s around, each one telling a story.
+We were on the waterfront on a hazy day and the washed-out sky doesn’t do the area justice.
+There are plenty of statues around, each one telling a story.